eclipse-openj9/openj9-docs/docs/openj9_support.md

 currently supported by the OpenJDK community.
 We are committed to accepting problem reports when using Eclipse OpenJ9 against a supported OpenJDK level, with fixes being delivered in each release of Eclipse OpenJ9.

+In order to track the OpenJDK 6 month release cadence, OpenJ9 also produces two releases a year that support only a single JDK level.
+These releases will occur in March and September with the intention of only supporting the corresponding new OpenJDK feature release (ie: 11, 12, ...).

 The following table summarizes which JDK levels are expected to be supported by which Eclipse OpenJ9 releases, along with projected release dates.
 All future dates and support expectations are predictions that might change depending on how the OpenJDK and OpenJ9 projects evolve over time.
 Note also that columns may be removed from